 Can I move to a different room?

-If you are having problems in your flat or with your flat mates we would ask you to meet with one of the Residence Coordinators who can listen to your problems and advise you about possible solutions, which may involve a room move if necessary.
+If you are having problems in your flat or with your flat mates we would ask you to meet with your Hall Manager who can listen to your problems and advise you about possible solutions, which may involve a room move if necessary.
 If you want to move to a different hall or type of room then we will ask you to complete a transfer request form.
 We do not arrange for room swaps to take place for four weeks after the contract begins.
 After this period we will look at any requests that we have received and try to arrange for room swaps that would benefit all students involved.